 INTRODUCTION

-Diabetes mellitus is a major public health issue worldwide associated with significant complications.
-The International Diabetes Federation (IDF) estimated that there would be an increase in the number of patients with diabetes worldwide, from 592 million persons in 2015, to 642 million in 2040[1].
+Diabetes mellitus is a major public health issue worldwide that is associated with significant complications.
+The International Diabetes Federation (IDF) estimated that there would be an increase in the number of patients with diabetes worldwide, from 592 million persons in 2015 to 642 million in 2040[1].
 This rise is expected to be greatest in developing countries[2].
-In Lebanon, the prevalence of diabetes was found to be 7.8% for population aged 20-79 years[3].
-A strong positive correlation was found between type 2 diabetes and higher body mass index (BMI) and sedentary lifestyle[4].
-There is a lack of data on the quality of care of patients with diabetes, specifically among the non-Western countries.
+In Lebanon, the prevalence of diabetes was found to be 7.8% for the population aged 20-79 years[3].
+A strong positive correlation was found between type 2 diabetes and both higher body mass index (BMI) and sedentary lifestyle[4].
+There is a lack of data on the quality of care of patients with diabetes, specifically among non-Western countries.

-In Lebanon, a study demonstrated that glycosylated hemoglobin (HbA1c) was only reported in 40% among the 204 sample of diabetic patients assessed, with controlled diabetes (HbA1c < 7%) in 28.4%, and an HbA1c ≥ 8.5% in 38.3%[5].
-In addition, a high prevalence of micro-vascular diabetic complications found among Lebanese with diabetes, with at least one third having neuropathy or retinopathy, and almost 50% had albuminuria.
-As for macro-vascular complications, 20% were found to have coronary artery disease and peripheral vascular disease (PVD) and 4.1% had cerebrovascular disease[6].
-Therefore, there is a need to better assess the current practices in diabetes management, and put some actions into place, in order to improve the quality of care for these patients, especially that both the United Kingdom Prospective Diabetes Study[7], carried on type 2 diabetes mellitus patients, and the Diabetes Control and Complications Trial[8], carried on type I diabetes patients, showed that tight glucose control can prevent onset and progression of microvascular complications to a significant extent, and on the long term, can even prevent cardiovascular events, as was shown in their follow-up studies[9,10].
+In Lebanon, a study demonstrated that glycosylated hemoglobin (HbA1c) was only reported in 40% out of the 204 diabetic patients assessed, with controlled diabetes (HbA1c < 7%) in 28.4%, and an HbA1c ≥ 8.5% in 38.3%[5].
+In addition, a high prevalence of micro-vascular diabetic complications was found among Lebanese with diabetes, with at least one third having neuropathy or retinopathy, and almost 50% having albuminuria.
+As for macro-vascular complications, 20% were found to have coronary artery disease and peripheral vascular disease (PVD), and 4.1% had cerebrovascular disease[6].
+Therefore, there is a need to better assess the current practices in diabetes management, and put some action into place in order to improve the quality of care for these patients.
+This is especially important for patients from both the United Kingdom Prospective Diabetes Study[7] carried out on type 2 diabetes mellitus patients, as well as the Diabetes Control and Complications Trial[8] carried out on type I diabetes patients, which showed that tight glucose control can prevent the onset and progression of microvascular complications to a significant extent.
+In the long-term, it can even prevent cardiovascular events, as was shown in their follow-up studies[9,10].

-In recognition of this, the International Diabetes Management Practices Study (IDMPS) was set in order to collect data in a standardized manner, to primarily assess the therapeutic management and control of type 2 diabetes mellitus in the current medical practice in the Lebanese population and reflect on the characteristics of Lebanese patients with type 2 diabetes.
+In recognition of this, the International Diabetes Management Practices Study (IDMPS) was set to collect data in a standardized manner in order to primarily assess the therapeutic management and control of type 2 diabetes mellitus in the current medical practice in the Lebanese population, and reflect on the characteristics of Lebanese patients with type 2 diabetes.
 Previously, data were reported in Lebanon between the years 2006 and 2012[11,12].
 In this paper, data from Wave 2013-2014 of the IDMPS were retrieved and analyzed.
-Secondary endpoints included the proportion of subjects with target HbA1c in compliance with the international recommendations guidelines[13,14], the frequency of hypoglycemia episodes and the assessment of the health economic impact of type 2 diabetes and its complications.
+Secondary endpoints included the proportion of subjects with target HbA1c in compliance with the international recommendations’ guidelines[13,14], the frequency of hypoglycemia episodes, and the assessment of the health economic impact of type 2 diabetes and its complications.

 MATERIALS AND METHODS

-The IDMPS is an international, observational study, conducted in multiple selected centers in different non-Western countries, and included patients with type 1 and type 2 diabetes mellitus, who were selected in a random fashion, from a representative pool of diabetic patients.
-The IDMPS consisted of six waves, beginning in the year 2006, and ending in 2014, with each wave being conducted yearly and consisting of a cross-sectional and longitudinal phase.
+The IDMPS is an international, observational study conducted in multiple selected centers in different non-Western countries.
+This study included patients with type 1 and type 2 diabetes mellitus, who were selected in a random fashion from a representative pool of diabetic patients.
+The IDMPS consisted of six waves, beginning in the year 2006 and ending in 2014, with each wave being conducted yearly and consisting of a cross-sectional and longitudinal phase.